radius-project/bicep-types-aws/artifacts/bicep/aws/aws.cloudtrail/default/types.md

 * **Tags**: [Tag](#tag)[]
 * **TerminationProtectionEnabled**: bool: Indicates whether the event data store is protected from termination.
 * **UpdatedTimestamp**: string (ReadOnly): The timestamp showing when an event data store was updated, if applicable.
 UpdatedTimestamp is always either the same or newer than the time shown in CreatedTimestamp.

-## AdvancedEventSelector
-### Properties
-* **FieldSelectors**: [AdvancedFieldSelector](#advancedfieldselector)[] (Required): Contains all selector statements in an advanced event selector.
-* **Name**: string: An optional, descriptive name for an advanced event selector, such as "Log data events for only two S3 buckets".

-## AdvancedFieldSelector
-### Properties
-* **EndsWith**: string[]: An operator that includes events that match the last few characters of the event record field specified as the value of Field.
-* **Equals**: string[]: An operator that includes events that match the exact value of the event record field specified as the value of Field.
-This is the only valid operator that you can use with the readOnly, eventCategory, and resources.type fields.
-* **Field**: string (Required): A field in an event record on which to filter events to be logged.
-Supported fields include readOnly, eventCategory, eventSource (for management events), eventName, resources.type, and resources.ARN.
-* **NotEndsWith**: string[]: An operator that excludes events that match the last few characters of the event record field specified as the value of Field.
-* **NotEquals**: string[]: An operator that excludes events that match the exact value of the event record field specified as the value of Field.
-* **NotStartsWith**: string[]: An operator that excludes events that match the first few characters of the event record field specified as the value of Field.
-* **StartsWith**: string[]: An operator that includes events that match the first few characters of the event record field specified as the value of Field.

-## InsightSelector
-### Properties
-* **InsightType**: string: The type of Insights to log on an event data store.

-## Tag
-### Properties
-* **Key**: string (Required): The key name of the tag.
-You can specify a value that is 1 to 127 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
-* **Value**: string (Required): The value for the tag.
-You can specify a value that is 1 to 255 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

 ## AWS.CloudTrail/ResourcePolicyProperties
 ### Properties